amirhamza8927/lead-generation/README.md

 ## About
 Best understand for feature
+Define your target audience to ensure focused outreach.

 **lead-generation** helps you create commits on your GitHub profile for any date in the past.
 Whether you want to fill up your contribution graph or even make cool patterns and artwork.